Koatty/koatty_container/docs/api/koatty_container.getpropertynames.md

 ## getPropertyNames() function

-Find all property on a given ES6 class
+Gets all property names from a target object and optionally its prototype chain.

 **Signature:**